 Kate McElderry

-Kate McElderry is an accomplished educator, writer, and advocate for neurodiverse learners, currently serving as the Director of Outreach at The Odyssey School.
-With over three decades of experience in teaching students with learning differences such as Dyslexia and ADHD, Kate is deeply committed to creating inclusive and empowering learning environments.
-She leads outreach initiatives, coordinates school programming, and collaborates with educators and nonprofit organizations locally, nationally, and internationally on topics including language and literacy, the growth mindset, intellectual risk-taking, and creativity.
+Kate McElderry is an accomplished educator, writer, and advocate for neurodiverse learners.
+Currently, she serves as the Director of Outreach at The Odyssey School.
+With three decades of experience in teaching students with learning differences such as Dyslexia and ADHD, Kate is deeply committed to creating inclusive and empowering learning environments.
+She leads outreach initiatives and coordinates education programs.
+Kate collaborates with educators and nonprofit organizations locally, nationally, and internationally on topics that include language and literacy, the growth mindset, intellectual risk-taking, and neurodiversity.

-Kate holds a Master’s degree in Education with a focus on Instructional Systems and Curriculum Design from the University of Maryland Baltimore County and a BA in Cultural Anthropology and Environmental Biology from Ripon College.
-A neurodivergent learner herself, she brings personal insight and empathy to her work, championing students’ unique talents while helping educators understand and nurture diverse learning profiles.
+Kate partook in English Literature and Creative Writing programs at University of Vermont.
+She holds a master’s degree in education with a focus on Instructional Systems and Curriculum Design from the University of Maryland Baltimore County.
+Additionally, she has a BA in Cultural Anthropology and Environmental Biology from Ripon College.
+A neurodivergent learner herself, Kate brings personal insight and empathy to her work, championing students’ unique talents while helping educators understand and nurture diverse learning profiles.
 Kate’s lifelong dedication to education, writing, and outreach continues to inspire both students and educators worldwide.

 • University of Maryland Baltimore County